Delicious and healthy Oven Baked Falafel - perfect for lunch with a mixed salad and some homemade mint yoghurt.

 These are perfect served hot out of the oven or cold, so are great for lunches and picnics too, pack a nice mixed salad and a tub of the yoghurt and the whole family will love them.

-I generally have these for lunch, but there is no reason why they can't also be a main meal, serve with something like this yummy red pepper and coriander rice, a mixed salad and maybe even some feta cheese as part of your HEa and wow - delicious!!!
+I generally have these for lunch, but there is no reason why they can't also be a main meal, serve with something like this yummy red pepper and coriander rice, a mixed salad and maybe even some feta cheese as part of your diet and wow - delicious!!!

 To blend the mixture for the oven baked falafels, I use the food processor and chopping blade of my awesome Nutri Ninja Blender with Auto IQ (click to see me on amazon).
 The auto iq technology feature, mean it blends or chops to a set pattern depending on what it is your are making.
 I also have the food processor bowls and grating, chopping discs and blades.
 So handy for when you want to quickly chop up a load of veg for a recipe.
 You can blitz the mixture with any food processor or blender.